The Compass Center is a Sioux Empire United Way funded agency.

 Johna Nielsen, LPC, LAC, CCTP, RTC - Counselor

 Johna Nielsen joined The Compass Center staff as a counselor in January 2009.
 Johna received her Bachelor of Arts degree from Dakota Wesleyan University and her Masters degree from the University of South Dakota.
 Johna is a Licensed Professional Counselor, a Licensed Addiction Counselor, a Certified Clinical Trauma Professional, and is certified in Reality Therapy and Quality Management.
 Johna worked previously for Lutheran Social Services as a program director for a psychiatric residential treatment center for adolescents.
 In addition, Johna has worked as a clinical coordinator, counselor, teacher, and media specialist in public schools and informal education systems such as 4-H and Girl Scouts.
 Johna has extensive volunteer experience working with victims of abuse also.

-Michelle Trent, MS, NCC, LPC -Counselor
+Michelle Trent, MS, NCC, LPC - Assistant Director and Counselor

 Michelle Trent joined the Compass Center in January 2014 as a Counselor/Advocate.
 She obtained a Bachelor of Arts degree in Political Science and a Master of Science degree in Counseling from South Dakota State University.
 Michelle serves as an individual counselor as well as an advocate on the Sexual Assault Response Team (SART).
 Her past experience includes working with families and children in home-based counseling, providing case management to children with developmental disabilities and their families and providing case management to adults with severe and persistent mental illness.